ollama/ollama/README.md

 ## REST API

 Ollama has a REST API for running and managing models.
-Ollama's API is not compliant with OpenAI's API spec.
 For example, to generate text from a model:

 ```